By Julia Olson

 One barrier that a lot of business owners don’t think about, however, is the payment process.
-Even if the customer has already decided to buy from you, a clunky payment experience could deter them at the last moment, unnecessarily losing you business.
+Even if the customer has already decided to buy from you, a clunky payment experience could deter them at the last moment, and unnecessarily losing business.

 Here are 4 simple ways you could improve your payment experience, no matter what type of business you own, to increase your sales and grow your business.

 Accept the Payments Your Customers Want to Give

 Let’s take a look at a hypothetical bakery.
 This bakery has a brick-and-mortar location, online store, and catering orders.
 Although this is all one business, each section requires it’s own unique payment experience.
 If they’re working with a bride on her custom wedding cake order, it would be an inconvenience to ask her to come to the brick-and-mortar location to pay an invoice by check or credit card terminal when she would probably prefer to simply do it online.

 More and more businesses are becoming omni-channel, meaning they have multiple aspects of their business requiring multiple payment methods.
 In order to create the best experience for all of your customers, regardless of how they’re interacting with your business, you need to ensure you’re meeting their payment needs.

 A recent report by ACI Worldwide and Ovum stated that 75% of organizations say that consumers are expecting more payment options than what merchants are offering.
 This is a great opportunity to get ahead of the curve as a business owner and innovate in an industry that desperately needs an upgrade.
 A lot of businesses are still operating on clunky, 40-year-old systems while their customers are quickly adopting new and exciting online and mobile technologies.

 Keep it Simple